Non-trivial smooth families of $K3$ surfaces: The families Seiberg--Witten invariant revisited

 \begin{definition} Let $X$ be a compact, oriented, smooth $4$-manifold with $b^+(X) > 1$.
 Let $\mathfrak{s}$ be a spin$^c$-structure such that $d(X,\mathfrak{s}) = -(n+1)$ for some $n \ge 0$.
 We define

 by setting

-where we have chosen a homology orientation $\mathfrak{o}$ and an orientation on $S^{n+1}$.
-We have omitted from our notation the dependence of $sw_{\mathfrak{s}}$ on the choice of these orientations.
-A change in either orientation has the effect of changing $sw_{\mathfrak{s}}$ by an overall sign. \end{definition}
+where we have chosen a homology orientation $\mathfrak{o}$ and we have oriented $S^{n+1}$ according to the convention described above.
+We have omitted from our notation the dependence of $sw_{\mathfrak{s}}$ on the choice of homology orientation.
+Changing the homology orientation has the effect of changing $sw_{\mathfrak{s}}$ by an overall sign. \end{definition}

 \begin{remark} The invariant $sw_{\mathfrak{s}}(f) \in \mathbb{Z}$ can be interpreted as follows.
 Choose a generic pair $(g,\eta) \in \mathcal{C}_0(E_f , \mathfrak{s})$.
 Then the moduli space $\mathcal{M}(E , \mathfrak{s} , g , \eta)$ is a compact, oriented $0$-manifold and $sw_{\mathfrak{s}}(f)$ is simply the number of points of $\mathcal{M}(E_f , \mathfrak{s} , g , \eta)$, counted with sign. \end{remark}